What is the difference between long-term business loans and short-term business loans?

 What is the Loan Repayment term for Short-Term Business Loans?

 The length of time to repay will typically be in the range of 4 to 18 months due to the greater risk associated with more lax credit standards of short-term business financing.

-It’s very important to know that short-term financing products typically have fixed costs known as factor rates, which are very different from principal in interest rate loans.
-It’s generally a fixed cost associated with the business funding weather you pay off earlier or not, unlike principal & interest business loans.
+It's very important to know that short-term financing products typically have fixed costs known as factor rates, which are very different from the principal in interest-rate loans.
+It's generally a fixed cost associated with the business funding whether you pay it off earlier or not, unlike principal & interest business loans.
 You get a fixed cost rate that ranges from 8% to 45% of the loan or funding amount.